|site search by freefind

-Carl hadn’t heard the door opening.
-He swivelled his chair around to face the tall, skinny man who had just entered.
-He was wearing the uniform of the Empire Security Elite - a scarlet shirt with a gold stripe on the sleeve and black pants.
-Carl’s gaze briefly fell on the pistol strapped on his right hip.
-It was a Piecer V capable of boring a hole in a man 100 yards away, although not many could hit a target at that range, and, being solar-powered, it never ran out of ammunition.
+Swivelling his chair, Carl faced the skinny man who had just entered the room.
+The thirty-something man was wearing the uniform of the Security Elite - a scarlet shirt with a gold stripe on the sleeve and neatly pressed black pants.
+Carl’s gaze briefly fell on the pistol strapped to his right hip.
+It was a Piecer V, capable of boring a hole in man 100 yards away, although not many could hit a target at that range.
+Being solar-powered, it never ran out of ammunition.
 The man’s name was Scott Anderson, and he was Carl’s pilot and bodyguard on a journey that would forever change Carl’s life.

 “It’s my last time.
-Three more months of boarding school and I’ll be free.”
-Carl signed and said, “Well, not really free.
-I get to go back and help Uncle Nelson in his construction company.
-Which reminds me, you work closely with Uncle Nelson, don’t you?”
+Three more months of boarding school, and I’ll be free.”
+Sighing, Carl added, “Well, not really free.
+I go back to work in Uncle Nelson’s construction company.”
+He paused thoughtfully, then went on, “That reminds me, you work closely with Uncle Nelson, don’t you?”

-Scott shrugged, “I’ve been assigned as his bodyguard quite often if that’s what you mean.”
+Scott shrugged, “I’m frequently assigned as his bodyguard if that’s what you mean.”

 “Oh, I don’t know,” said Carl, groping for words to describe a vague inner feeling.
 “He just seems more grumpy than he used to be.”